Measurement of differential ZZ + jets production cross sections in pp collisions at $\sqrt{s}$ = 13 TeV: Introduction

 Measurements of diboson production at the CERN LHC are relevant for precision studies of the standard model (SM).
 In the SM, $\ZZ$ production proceeds mainly through processes represented by the quark-antiquark $t$- and $u$-channel scattering diagrams (Fig.~\ref{fig:Feynman} left).
 In calculations at higher order in quantum chromodynamics (QCD), gluon-gluon fusion also contributes via box diagrams involving quark loops (Fig.~\ref{fig:Feynman} right).
 The electroweak (EW) and QCD vertices result in the production of $\PZ$ pairs and of associated jets, and the measurement of this process is the goal of this analysis.

 Previously pairs of on-shell $\PZ$ bosons, produced in the dilepton mass range 60--120\GeV, were studied by the CMS Collaboration using data sets with integrated luminosities of 5.1\fbinv at $\sqrt{s} = 7\TeV$~\cite{Chatrchyan:2012sga}, 19.6\fbinv at $\sqrt{s} = 8\TeV$~\cite{CMS:2014xja, Khachatryan:2015pba} in the $\ZZ \to \twoeltwoel$, $\ZZ \to 2\ell2\Pgt$ and $\ZZ \to \elel 2\nu$ decay channels, where $\ell, \ell' = \Pe$ or $\PGm$, and with integrated luminosities of 2.6\fbinv~\cite{Khachatryan:2016txa} and 35.9\fbinv~\cite{Sirunyan:2017zjc} at $\sqrt{s} = 13\TeV$ in the $\ZZ \to \twoeltwoel$ decay channel.
 The $\ZZ$ cross section was also measured at $\sqrt{s} = 5.02\TeV$ based on the $\ZZ \to \twoeltwoel$ and $\ZZ \to \elel 2\nu$ decay channels~\cite{CMS:2021pqj}.
 The differential cross sections for $\PZ$ boson pair production in association with jets were measured at $\sqrt{s} = 8$ and $13\TeV$ with integrated luminosities of 19.7 and 35.9\fbinv, respectively, using the $\ZZ \to \twoeltwoel$ decay channel~\cite{CMS:2018ccg}.
 The most recent measurement of ZZ production cross sections with the full Run 2 data set with an integrated luminosity of 137\fbinv at $\sqrt{s} = 13\TeV$ performed by the CMS Collaboration was published in Ref.~\cite{CMS:2019ZZ}, and results on the EW production of $\ZZ$+2jets were published in Ref.~\cite{CMS:2019EWK}.
 All measurements agree with SM predictions.
 The ATLAS Collaboration published similar results at $\sqrt{s} = 7$, 8, and 13\TeV~\cite{Aad:2012awa, Aad:2015rka, Aad:2015zqe, Aaboud:2019lxo, Aaboud:2019lgy, Aaboud:2017rwm}, which also agree with the SM.
 These measurements are important to test predictions recently made available at next-to-next-to-leading order (NNLO) in QCD~\cite{Cascioli:2014yka}.
-Comparing these predictions with measurements at various center-of-mass energies provides insight into the structure of the EW gauge sector of the SM, and the full Run 2 proton-proton (pp) collision data at $\sqrt{s} = 13\TeV$ allow diboson measurements at the highest energies and integrated luminosities to date.
+Comparing measurements at the highest collision energies to theoretical predictions tests the ability of the most advanced higher order QCD and EW calculations to predict the cross sections of complex final states with jets and multiple vector bosons, and the full Run 2 proton-proton (pp) collision data at $\sqrt{s} = 13\TeV$ allow diboson measurements at the highest energies and integrated luminosities to date.